min-hinthar/spring2life/README.md

 /components: Reusable, responsive UI components built with TailwindCSS and ShadCN.

-/services: Modules interfacing with Appwrite, Twilio, and Sentry.
+/services: Modules interfacing with Supabase, Twilio, and Sentry.

 /styles: TailwindCSS configuration and global styling resources.